-In a world of too-many-options, and a thousand social media figures clamoring for your attention, which paths make the most sense?
+In a world of too-many-options, and a thousand social media figures clamoring for your attention, which paths make the most sense for our health?

-Whichever path we choose, it’s best to keep an eye on simplicity, sustainability, and what is going to deliver us true results — even after the initial excitement wears off.
+In choosing a path, it’s best to keep an eye on simplicity, sustainability, and what will deliver true results — even after the initial excitement (and rebalancing from previous habits) wears off.

-If your goal is to truly improve or recover your health, here are some fantastic places to build from.
+If the goal is to truly improve or recover health, here are some fantastic places to build from.

 Why Is Blue Light Bad?